- 1 How to Ensure a Fresh Smelling Kitchen All Year Round

 - 1.1.10 10.
 Open the windows after cooking

 - 1.2 How can I keep my kitchen cabinets smelling fresh?

 - 1.1 Ways to ensure a fresh smelling kitchen

-How to Ensure a Fresh Smelling Kitchen in 2020
+How to Ensure a Fresh Smelling Kitchen All Year Round

 The kitchen is the focal point of a home; however, it can also be the cause of nasty smells lingering in your home especially because it hosts many perishable food items.